 So a Christmas cookie exchange was the way to go!
 The kids personalized the cookies for each other and she even added a special surprise of mint chocolate popcorn!

 As we get older we realize that quality time we spend with one another is far more important than the amount of things, gag gifts and lotion sets we exchange as a Christmas obligation.

-Since we had been on this get out of debt journey for a little over a year, we had a little more wiggle room in the budget.
+Since we have been on this get out of debt journey for a while now, we had a little more wiggle room in the budget.

-We still did a lot of thrift store shopping; we sent home photos and chocolate.
-The white elephant and secret Santa was a blast (more so for the ones not covered in wrapping paper glitter) and our neighbor friends had the best cookies to exchange.
+We still do a lot of thrift store shopping; we send home photos and chocolate.
+The white elephant and secret Santa is always a blast (more so for the ones not covered in wrapping paper glitter) and our neighbor friends have the best cookies to exchange.
 We even added building ginger bread houses with each other.